Kangaroo (character): Brian Hibbs

-Hibbs was freed shortly thereafter by another foe of Spider-Man, the Grizzly.
-The Grizzly proposed an alliance between Kangaroo, the Spot, and Gibbon as a Spider-Man Revenge Squad (a riff on the Superman Revenge Squad).
-Kangaroo questioned the proposal, which resulted in him receiving a swift kick to the rear.
-Of his three teammates, Kangaroo found himself most in-line with the Spot as both wanted to pursue wealth from robberies rather than attack Spider-Man as Gibbon and Grizzly both wanted.
-After resolving their internal strife, the Spider-Man Revenge Squad then sallied forth, with Kangaroo wearing polka-dotted shorts instead of his armor's destroyed bottom half.
-Upon encountering Spider-Man again, the team received the moniker "Legion of Losers" and was almost defeated by Spider-Man.
-However, Gibbon managed to cold-cock Spider-Man, with Kangaroo landed a stomp to the hero's stomach which put out of commission.
-Upon returning to their secret lair, located at the Grizzly's apartment, the team was once again at strife.
-Grizzly and Gibbon had a change in heart and wished to return their stolen goods and go straight.
-Spot and Kangaroo, however, disagreed with their teammates.
-A battle then erupted, with the Kangaroo launching himself at Grizzly, flying through one of the Spot's spots, and smashing into a wall, knocking him out.
-Afterwards, Spider-Man took Kangaroo to prison.
+Hibbs allies with Grizzly, Spot, and Gibbon as the Spider-Man Revenge Squad.
+Of his three teammates, Kangaroo finds himself most in-line with the Spot as both want to pursue wealth from robberies rather than attack Spider-Man as Gibbon and Grizzly both wanted.
+Upon encountering Spider-Man again, the team receives the moniker "Legion of Losers" and is almost defeated by Spider-Man, but Kangaroo and Gibbon manage to subdue Spider-Man.
+Following the fight, Grizzly and Gibbon have a change in heart and wished to return their stolen goods and go straight.
+Spot and Kangaroo, however, disagreed with their teammates, causing a conflict that ends with Kangaroo being knocked out.

-Once out of prison, Kangaroo tried to further emulate his idol by gaining superhuman powers.
+Once out of prison, Kangaroo tries to further emulate his idol by gaining superhuman powers.
 As a result, his stature increased with a corresponding decrease in his mental faculties.
-As a result, he attempted to make a name for himself by playing baseball and shunning the supervillain lifestyle.
-Taking the name Billy Bob Jenks, Kangaroo becomes a professional baseball player until his identity was revealed, resulting in his expulsion from the major leagues.
-Turning back to the supervillain path, Kangaroo then found himself incarcerated in the Cage, a prison where superhuman powers are dampened.
-Once again following his idol's path, Hibbs trained to become a master combatant.
-While in the Cage, he made a name for himself as a fighter, alongside Batroc the Leaper, another supervillain gifted with powerful legs.
+As a result, he attempts to make a name for himself by playing baseball and shunning the supervillain lifestyle.
+Taking the name Billy Bob Jenks, Kangaroo becomes a professional baseball player until his identity is revealed, resulting in his expulsion from the major leagues.
+Turning back to the supervillain path, Kangaroo is incarcerated in the Cage, a prison where superhuman powers are dampened.
+Once again following his idol's path, Kangaroo trains to become a master combatant.

-During all of this activity, Hibbs's mutation was rapidly advancing, as he gained bulk, growing to nearly nine feet in height, suffered facial deformity, and decreased in intelligence.
-After a short time period, Hibbs believed he was the original Kangaroo.
-As a result, he took on a thick, unintelligible Australian accent.